Breathtaking Watercolor Illustrations

 Flowers come and go throughout the seasons and I am fond of keeping their beauty around me every so often.
 I invite you to see my watercolor illustrations of all kinds of flowers.
 I try my best to capture their colors, nuances, movements, and almost anything that reminds me of the pleasure of seeing them grow, appear, and wilt.
 I hope others will look at nature and bring respect to the magnificent world that gives us so much in return.

-My next exhibit September 2026 at the Elisabeth MillerLibrary, see: www.millerlibrary.org Art Exhibits.
+My next exhibit September 2026 at the Elisabeth MillerLibrary, see: www.millerlibrary.org Art Exhibits in September.

 "Pink-spotted Lady Beetle visiting the Orchid Conservatory", April 2026.